woojoo666/arcana-notes/notes9.md

 * our language achieves both because the side effects _are_ inputs
 * if you declare an object to be a collector, you have to account for all insertions to it
 * that's the whole point of a collector

+### Multi-Line Expressions Allow for Imperative-Style Braced Blocks

+* notice a major implication for ignoring indentation inside braced blocks
+* they allow for imperative-style declaration of objects

+	foo: (
+		prop1: 10
+		prop2: 20
+	)

+* before, this would evaluate to `foo: ( ( prop1: 10, prop2: 20 ) )`
+* but now that indentation is ignored, it goes back to being a single block, `foo: ( prop1: 10, prop2: 20 )`

+* this can be confusing
+* this is why it's important for the IDE to subtly show implicit parenthesis, maybe by inserting slightly transparent braces before and after the block
+* that way the programmer knows exactly where the blocks are

+### complications with operators

+what if we wanted to do

+	(foo | bar)[10]

+this creates an object and extracts property `10` from it, not what we want

+maybe we can do

+	(foo | bar)...[10]

+or maybe abuse call operator

+	(foo | bar)->[10]

+we tried to solve it earlier for arithmetic expressions
+	// TODO: FIND REFERENCED SECTION

+	foo: (a + b) + c

+but note that this doesn't work if we want to use a unary operator, like `.` or `[]`, on the parenthesized expression

+maybe we should use `{}` for objects, and `()` for these things

+	foo: { a: 10, b: 20 }  // an object
+	bar: (x | y)[0]

+### parsing line numbers example - the power of tagging primitives

+when writing the parser, i encountered the following problem

+* moo lexer will take the raw code, and break it into tokens and identifiers, along with line numbers
+* then I parse for blocks, and merge the tokens of each block into a "blockstring", into then pass each blockstring to the nearley parser
+* the nearley parser will parse the blockstring, and if it finds any errors, will return the line number of the error

+notice that because the text given to nearley isn't the same as the text given to the moo lexer, the line numbers returned by each won't match so my middle block parsing step, has to provide a mapping between line numbers of the blockstring, to line numbers in the raw code

+so in all three steps, there is a mapping moo processes the raw code and spits out tokens and identifiers i process the tokens and spit out blockstrings nearley parses the blockstrings and spits out the line numbers of syntax errors

+in each of these steps, we have to keep track of the line numbers

+there is another method

+we "tag" each character of the raw code with its line number so as long as each processing step is returning those same characters, then I can look at the characters spit out at the very end, and see what line they came from

+for example we can do

+	taggedCode: rawCode.map(char => char(lineNumber: <calculate line number here>))
+	tokens: mooLexer(taggedCode)
+	blockstrings: blockParsing(tokens)

+	for block in blockstring:
+		parseResult: nearleyParser(block)
+		if (parseResult.syntaxError)
+			invalidChar: parseResult.syntaxError.faultyText[0]    // get the first character of the text that caused the error console.log( invalidChar.lineNumber )                 // get the lineNumber property that we added in the beginning

+it doesn't matter if we add more parsing steps in the beginning those characters will persistently carry around those tags

+notice that even if the parsing steps create copies of the string, the copies will still carry around those tags

+however, something to keep in mind if you have a lot of tags, then every copy has to create a copy of each of those tags as well so it can get memory intensive another way we can do this tagging is

+	tag #lineNumber

+	taggedCode: rawCode.map(char => char())  // create an empty copy of each character for char in taggedCode:
+		char.#lineNumber: <calculate line number here>

+we create a copy of each character, but don't add any tags, this is just so that every character has a unique memory address/reference then we can use an external hashmap, leveraging the `tag` and virtual property syntax

+this way, no matter how many tags you have, they don't bloat the character objects

+something to keep in mind is we don't want these modified character primitives leaving our parsing pipeline so if we do want to output any of these strings or characters, we should sanitize them first basically, replace them with their original character counterparts, without the tags

+modular parsing

+currently the idea behind modular parsing is when writing a program, you will have a "live" view of the output of your program and if there are any syntax errors, it will just make the enclosing block show up as `undefined` along with an error message so if you had some code like

+	foo:
+		bar: 10
+		zed: 20
+		bla: % some syntax error %

+so in the output window, you might see something like

+	foo: (bar: 10, zed: 20, bla: undefined(error: "syntax error on line 4") )

+however, what if the code looked like this

+	foo:
+		bar: 10
+		list: 1 2 3
+		list.forEach(% syntax error %)->

+notice that the syntax error is in the object being passed to `forEach`, who is responsible for creating clones of that object but `foo` doesn't actually contain any references to the faulty object it declares and defines the object, but doesn't have any properties pointing to it its an "anonymous" child object

+thus, in the output view, we wouldn't see any problems with the `foo` object we would simply see

+	foo: (bar: 10, list: 1 2 3, true)     // note that forEach always returns true

+only if we inspect the `forEach` call, might we see the errors though that also depends on how `forEach` was implemented if it was implemented like so

+	List:
+		forEach: fn >>
+			fn(List.head())
+			if (List.next)
+				List.next.forEach(fn)     // recursive call

+			=> true

+then all children are anonymous as well

+we might be tempted to just "bubble up" the syntax error so the caller fails as well and so does its caller, all the way up the chain but at that point you are basically just having the entire program fail, so that's not modular parsing anymore

+the problem is our output isn't a one-to-one mapping with the code even though it looks very close but the IDE shows the raw code, whereas the output shows the evaluated values

+in the IDE, show where the syntax error is in the output, only show syntax errors in the object that contains it and any object that references that failed object, will just see `undefined` this way, in a distributed web, a server can go down due to a syntax error, but everybody trying to read from the server just sees `undefined`, they don't see what caused the outage

+so the programmer can see in the IDE where the code has errors but if the programmer still wants to continue evaluating and see what the output is, they can

+syntax errors are indicated in the code, they only make sense in context of the code but when you evaluate them, they become `undefined` values in the output